rifatul97/Weather-Chrome-Extension/README.md

 # Weather-Chrome-Extension
 Display user selected cities' current weather status to the browser screen.
-Currently API is not working.
+Currently it is not really working.

 # Features